Predicting Video Slot Attention Queries from Random Slot-Feature Pairs: Experiment

 \subsection{Overall Setting}

 We cover the following baselines and datasets to ensure comprehensive and fair comparisons.

 \textbf{Baselines}.
 STEVE \cite{singh2022steve} realizes the first Slot Attention-based OCL on videos.
 VideoSAUR \cite{zadaianchuk2024videosaur} is the first method that utilizes vision foundation model and achieves competitive results in OCL on real-world complex videos.
 SlotContrast \cite{manasyan2025slotcontrast} enables temporal consistency on long videos, setting new state-or-the-art (SotA) recently.
-DIAS \cite{zhao2025dias}, another state-of-the-art, supports OCL on both images and videos and we use the latter version without its slot pruning trick for fair comparison.
 Our method RandSF.Q is compared with these methods.
 Comparing with methods like SOLV \cite{aydemir2023solv}, which uses slot pruning, is unfair.
 So does comparing with SAVi \cite{kipf2021savi} and SAVi++ \cite{elsayed2022savipp}, which are trained with external stronger supervision like optical flow and depth map.

 \textbf{Datasets}.
-We evaluate these methods on both synthetic and real-world video datasets, following the experiments of SotA methods SlotContrast and DIAS.
+We evaluate these methods on both synthetic and real-world video datasets, following the experiments of SotA method SlotContrast.
 For synthetic video datasets, we use MOVi-C and MOVi-D of MOVi datasets series\footnote{https://github.com/google-research/kubric/tree/main/challenge\\s/movi}.
 These two subsets contain daily objects with incremental complex textures falling on complex background.
 These datasets are used for \textit{object discovery}.
 For real-world video datasets, we use YouTube Video Instance Segmentation\footnote{https://youtube-vos.org/dataset/vis} (YTVIS) the high quality version\footnote{https://github.com/SysCV/vmt?tab=readme-ov-file\#hq-ytvis-high-quality-video-instance-segmentation-dataset}, which consists of daily-life diverse and complex videos downloaded from YouTube.
-This dataset is used for both \textit{object discovery} and \textit{object recognition}, as well as \textit{object dynamics prediction}.
+This dataset is used for both \textit{object discovery} and \textit{object recognition}.
 We also include the synthetic video-text dataset CLEVRER\footnote{http://clevrer.csail.mit.edu}, which consists of geometric objects and paired question texts, testing the multi-modal reasoning capability.
 This dataset is used for \textit{visual question answering}.